jonathantree/MechaCar_Statistical_Analysis/README.md

 - Lot 1 :
   - Mean : 1500 PSI
   - p-value : 1
-  - The sample mean from Lot 1 is numerically identical to the population mean of 1500 PSI and thus, produces the p-value of 1.
+  - The sample mean from Lot 1 is numerically equivelent to the population mean of 1500 PSI and thus, produces the p-value of 1.
 - Lot 2 :
   - Mean : 1500 PSI (1500.2 with the extra sig-fig)
   - p-value : 0.61
-  - The mean from Lot 2 is statistically no different than the population mean at a confidence level of 0.05
+  - The mean from Lot 2 is not statistically different than the population mean at a confidence level of 0.05
 - Lot 3 :
   - Mean : 1496 PSI
   - p-value : 0.04